BPratikVinod/Weather-API-using-ruby-on-rails/README.md

 * Database creation: Not needed

 * How to run the test suite:
 *  1. After successful installation of ruby on rails.
 *  2. Open command prompt by selecting run as administrator option.
-*           3. Hit command "rails server" in it.
+*  3. Hit command

-* Services (job queues, cache servers, search engines, etc.)
+*                           rails server